Bonaventura Corti

 Bonaventura Corti (26 February 1729 – 3 February 1813) was an Italian Jesuit priest and naturalist who contributed to studies on microscopic organisms including the rotifers, ciliates and algae.
-He coined the word "plantanimal" for plant-like organisms which moved and which could be revived from desiccation through the addition of water.
+He coined the word "plantanimal" for plant-like organisms which moved and could be revived from desiccation through the addition of water.

+Biography

-Corti was born in Viano in the landed family of Giulio and Vittoria Bondioli but orphaned at an early age, he was taken care of by a relative who initiated him into priesthood in 1740.
-He studied at the Jesuit seminary of Reggio Emilia where he took an early interest in science.
+Corti was born in Viano in the landed family of Giulio and Vittoria Bondioli, but orphaned at an early age, he was taken care of by a relative who initiated him into priesthood in 1740.
+He studied at the Jesuit seminary of Reggio Emilia, where he took an early interest in science.
 He was ordained in 1754 and became a teacher of metaphysics and geometry at the seminary.
-In 1757 he took an interest in comets.
+In 1757, he took an interest in comets.
 He succeeded Lazzaro Spallanzani at the Collegio di San Nazario in Reggio Emilia in 1768.
-In 1771 he took an interest in microscopic organisms looking at the flow of fluid (protoplasmic streaming) within Charophyte algae.
-He also examined the movements in Tremella in his publication and failed to note the earlier observations of Felice Fontana who complained of plagiarism.
-He became Rector of the church and confessor to the Duchess of Modena before his death in Reggio Emilia.
+In 1771, he took an interest in microscopic organisms, looking at the flow of fluid (protoplasmic streaming) within Charophyte algae.
+He was the first to describe the rotational movement of protoplasm within a cell.
+The original observations were soon neglected, and it took an additional thirty-three years before the subject received further attention.
+Corti became Rector of the church and confessor to the Duchess of Modena before his death in Reggio Emilia.